Thirty8Digital/CultureObject/readme.txt

 * Point in wonder at your beautiful new site before heading to the pub to celebrate.

 == Changelog ==

+= 2.2.0 =
+Fix: Support WordPress 4.5
+Fix an issue with EMU imports with some JSON files

 = 2.1.3 =
 Revert to old PHP syntax so we work on PHP 5.3 (but please, please upgrade to PHP 5.6 or PHP 7)